Sending Office: Honorable Pramila Jayapal

 Governments across the globe have shut down non-essential businesses and imposed social distancing protocols to “flatten the curve” and stop the spread of COVID-19.
 While many countries are experiencing precipitous drops in consumer demand as a result of

 these protocols, not all countries are experiencing the level of mass unemployment seen in the United States.
-In the last month alone, 22 million Americans filed jobless claims.
-Without immediate, direct cash support for paychecks, there is a significant risk
+In the last three weeks alone, 16.8 million Americans filed jobless claims.
+Without immediate, direct cash support for paychecks, there is a significant

 The Paycheck Guarantee Act would provide grants to employers of all sizes to quickly deliver paychecks to workers and provide additional support to businesses for maintenance costs.
 It would also ensure that employers have time to regain their footing once

 social distancing protocols are lifted.
 The Paycheck Guarantee Act includes strong protections from fraud and abuse, and converts any overpayments into low or no-interest loans, repayable by the employer.
 The Paycheck Guarantee Act would put the brakes on